 If you have been away from school for a few years, applying to college may seem overwhelming.
 Don’t worry!
 Our team of admission counselors is ready to help you through the entire admission process.
 They will work with you to understand your goals and find the program that is right for you.
 They’ll also answer any questions you may have about online learning.

 For more information on the application process, click here for how to apply.
-Or to access our online application, click here.
-For other questions or to receive application support, contact an admissions counselor.
+If you are ready to apply now, click here to fill out our free online application.
+For other questions or to receive application support, we invite you to schedule a phone or in-person appointment with an admissions counselor.

 Six starts a year